-The stencils come in large rolls.
-The idea is to lay the stencil out all at once by starting at the top of an area, rolling it down to the bottom at which point you will cut the stencil and walk back up to where you started.
+The field stencils come in large rolls and the stucco stencils come in sheets.
+The rolls are laid out all at once by starting at the top of an area, rolling it down to the bottom at which point you will cut the stencil and walk back up to where you started.
 At that point you will need to puzzle in the stencil so it matches up.
-Depending on where it was cut, you may have some waste at the top too.
+Depending on where it was cut, you may have some waste at the top.
 The pattern repeat is typically every 5 ft.
 On some patterns such as the herringbone, the pattern repeats continuously so there will be almost no waste.
 Once you find where the pattern matches up, you will repeat step one.
 To make the stencil seamless, you will overlap the edge, using a piece of tape to keep them together.
 Continue the process until complete.

 Simply...RollerRock IS NOT paint.
 It is a high performance concrete coating made of STONE.
 Paint is only a super-thin layer of colour in a bonding resin that sticks to your concrete for a short time until it is scrubbed off under foot traffic or tires — or quickly scoured away by seasonal climate extremes.
 In contrast, the STONE that makes up RollerRock is a time-tested shield that comes to you direct from nature!

 The "stone texture" finish is applied with the "Stone Texture Roller" and is primarily used outdoors where a more rustic, anti-slip surface is required.
 Two coats 2 - 4 hours apart are recommended for the most durable, uniform and attractive results.

 The "tile texture" finish is applied with the "Tile Texture Roller" for a smoother more refined result that resembles a speckled tile finish.
 The Tile Texture finish can be applied in just one coat — or for the ultimate durable finish, in two coats to form a very tough stone layer.